Blauyourmind/cnbc_webspider/README.md

-# WSJ and CNBC News Headline Analysis: COVID-19
+# CNBC News Headline Web Scraper and COVID-19 Analysis

+# Description
+This repository contains code for a web scraper/spider to scrape news headlines from the front page of CNBC.
+Additionally, this repository contains some analysis for headlines containing the word "coronavirus".

 # Dependencies
 1. Python 3.7+